gangdong/jekyll-theme-rawposts/README.md

 # jekyll-theme-rawposts
 ### About
 ------
 rawposts is a free jekyll portfolio-style theme, which is designed to be as a starting point for any Jekyll website.
+This theme can be deployed on `Github Page`.

 `[Theme Author]`: David Dong
 `[License]`: MIT License